cieb-unibas/jpap/README.md

-# jpap
+# JPAP
-jpap ('job postings analyses pipelines') contains different pipelines for in-depth analysis of job postings.
+The idea of JPAP ('job postings analyses pipelines') is to create different pipelines for in-depth analysis of job postings contained in the CIEB Job Postings Database (JPOD).

-## To-Do's
-- finetune pre-trained model on industry dataset
-- translation pipeline using fine-tuned encoder-decoder architecture
-- ...

 ## Installation

-#### Step 1
 `cd` into this repository, setup a virtual environment via and install dependencies:

 Using conda